Temporomandibular Disorders (TMD)

 Temporomandibular disorders (TMD) are disorders of the jaw muscles, temporomandibular joints, and the nerves linked to chronic facial pain.
 Any problem that prevents the complex system of muscles, bones, and joints from working together in harmony may result in temporomandibular disorder.

 The temporomandibular joints (TMJ) are the 2 joints that connect your lower jaw to your skull.
 More specifically, they are the joints that slide and rotate in front of each ear.
 They include the lower jaw (mandible) and the temporal bone (the side and base of the skull).
 The TMJs are among the most complex joints in the body.
 These joints, along with several muscles, allow the mandible to move up and down, side to side, and forward and back.
 When the mandible and the joints are correctly aligned, smooth muscle actions can take place.
 These include chewing, talking, yawning, and swallowing.
-But sometimes these structures (muscles, ligaments, disk, jaw bone, temporal bone) are not aligned.
-They don?t move well together.
-Then several problems may occur.
+When these structures (muscles, ligaments, disk, jaw bone, temporal bone) are not aligned they don’t move well together.
+This may cause several problems to occur.

-The National Institute of Dental and Craniofacial Research classifies TMD by the following:
+The National Institute of Dental and Craniofacial Research (NIDCR) classifies TMD by the following:

 Myofascial pain.
 This is the most common form of TMD.
 It results in discomfort or pain in the connective tissue covering the muscles (fascia) and the muscles that control jaw, neck, and shoulder function.

 Internal derangement of the joint.
 This means a dislocated jaw or displaced disk.
 A disk is the cushion of cartilage between the head of the jaw bone and the skull.
 Or it may mean an injury to the condyle.
 This is the rounded end of the jaw bone that articulates with the temporal skull bone.

 Degenerative joint disease.
 This includes osteoarthritis or rheumatoid arthritis in the jaw joint.